Work-from-Home Guide: 25 Tips for Being Productive

 Communicating with remote teammates

 When working from home, in-person communications are limited.
-That means you're not as able to rely on building rapport through small talk, body language and facial expressions.
-To maintain healthy communications with colleagues while working remote, here are a few things to keep in mind:
+That means you're not as able to rely on building rapport through small talk and nonverbal communication, such as body language and facial expressions.
+To maintain healthy communications with colleagues while working remotely, here are a few things to keep in mind:

 The daily reinforcement of sharing individual successes and plans keeps everyone excited about the team's overall contribution to the organization.

 Many companies and teams use online chat to stay connected both personally and on work-related topics.
-You might consider creating light-hearted channels where people can share updates about non-work-related subjects such as cooking, exercise or pets.
-You should also use chat regularly to communicate as frequently as possible around key goals and progress towards them.
+You might consider creating light-hearted channels where people can share updates about non-work-related subjects, such as cooking, exercise or pets.
+You can also use chat regularly to communicate as frequently as possible around key goals and progress towards them.

 Managing a remote team